-Welcome to the HHCT!
+Welcome to the HHCR!

-There are big plans for the Hurunui Heartland Cycle Tour.
+There are big plans for the Hurunui Heartland Cycle Ride.
 In the planning stages, this is an on-road touring route from Leithfield and Amberley through the Hurunui heartland countryside, on quiet back roads (with a couple of short stretches on main roads) through to Kaikoura.

 The Hurunui Trails Trust, supported by the Hurunui District Council, has successfully applied for financial assistance from the Department of Internal Affairs Lottery fund to employ a project coordinator, install signage and market the cycle route to local cyclists and visitors to the Hurunui.